itechodev/itechopdf/readme.md

-# wwkhtmltoxcorelib
+# wkhtmltoxcorelib
-wwkhtmltoxcorelib  is a dotnet corelibrary around the wkhtmltopdf utility to produce PDF files from HTML.
+wkhtmltoxcorelib  is a dotnet corelibrary around the wkhtmltopdf utility to produce PDF files from HTML.
 You can create multiple pages, cover pages and configurable header and footers.

 ## Installation
 Package available on nuget.
 ```
-dotnet add package wwkhtmltoxcorelib
+dotnet add package wkhtmltoxcorelib
 ```
 ```
-PM> Install-Package wwkhtmltoxcorelib
+PM> Install-Package wkhtmltoxcorelib
 ```

 ## Example